MARC GRÜN

 How it all began

 For high-altitude mountaineers there is only one way: up.
 Marc Grün’s ascent began over fifteen years ago, when he first conquered a peak that was not immediately hikable.
-Since then, the project engineer and native of Ulm, Germany, has faced ever new heights: first the four-thousand-meter peaks of the Alps, then the Stok Kangri in India (6,153), the Aconcagua in Argentina (6,961), the Pik Lenin (7,134) on the border between Tajikistan and Kyrgyzstan, and finally the Himlung Himal (7,126) in the world’s highest mountain range, the Himalayas.
+Since then, the project engineer from Ulm has been conquering new heights: first the four-thousand-metre peaks of the Alps, then the Stok Kangri in India (6,153), the Aconcagua in Argentina (6,961), the Lenin Peak (7,134) on the border between Tajikistan and Kyrgyzstan, the Himlung Himal (7,126) and finally the Manaslu (8,163) in the Himalayas, the highest mountain range in the world.

 On mountains like the Himlung at -30° C the simplest things and needs like eating, toilet or washing become a problem.
 The cold is compounded by the thin high-altitude air, which can lead to high-altitude intoxication. »You are no longer in control of your senses and have to make vital decisions, realistically assess your strength and solve unforeseen problems as quickly as possible.
 Otherwise, in the worst case, you get up the mountain, but you don’t get back.« Respect and humility for the mountain and nature are especially important to Marc; sometimes the only way is to turn back when the mountain threatens one’s life.
 Because in order to get further up, sometimes you first have to go back down.